 Wind Symphony is the Varsity level competitive concert band at Richardson High School.
-The class is designed to develop strong musical fundamentals, both on an individual and ensemble level.
 This ensemble acts as the principal competitive ambassador for the RHS Band program and as such, participant expectations are quite rigorous.
 Students are expected to practice every day and be enrolled in private lessons.
 Membership in this organization is by audition only and carries the following responsibilities: